operator-framework/operator-sdk/doc/proposals/openshift-4.4/kubebuilder-integration.md

 new plugin interface that the SDK can integrate downstream into its own CLI.

-#### Story 3 - Integrate the Kubebuilder CLI with the SDK CLI to achieve the same workflow and project layout for Go operators
+#### Story 3 - Integrate the Kubebuilder CLI into the SDK CLI to achieve the same workflow and project layout for Go operators

 Once Kubebuilder supports plugin registration, the SDK CLI should be modified to reuse Kubebuilder’s CLI and plugins so that the SDK workflow for developing